-54 latitude, M, to those of Niemegk (NGK) [as Bartels did for the u-measure] using
+For IDV05, we normalized IDV values for a given station with corrected geomagnetic latitude, M, to those of Niemegk (NGK) [as Bartels did for the u-measure] using

+52

-$$IDV{\text{norm}} = IDV{\text{raw}} / (1.324 \cos^{0.7}(M)) \tag{1}$$
+$$IDV{\text{norm}} = IDV{\text{raw}} / (1.324 \cos^{0.7}(M))$$

+(1)

 Here we have retained this relationship for stations with $|M| < 51^{\circ}$ .
-At higher latitudes, the

-- 61 some stations can exceed several degrees.
-Figure 1 shows the adopted normalization 62 - 63 divisor as a function of M for the 72 stations used in the present study.
-Different symbols - denote the divisor values for the years 1800, 1900, and 2000, showing the sensitivity of 64 - 65 IDV to changes in latitude.
-The normalization divisor was calculated for the centroid of - 66 the time of the actual data used for each station.
+At higher latitudes, the 53 index becomes strongly contaminated by auroral zone activity, and we recommended not 54 55 using such stations, e.g., the long-running station Sodankylä, SOD (used by Lockwood et 56 al. [2009]).
+For IDV09, we relax this restriction slightly [by a few degrees for a few 57 stations, indicated in Table 1] using an empirical normalization divisor of 1.1 instead of 58 the divisor in equation (1).
+We do this to accommodate changes in M with time which for some stations can exceed several degrees.
+Figure 1 shows the adopted normalization 59 60 divisor as a function of M for the 72 stations used in the present study.
+Different symbols 61 denote the divisor values for the years 1800, 1900, and 2000, showing the sensitivity of 62 IDV to changes in latitude.
+The normalization divisor was calculated for the centroid of 63 the time of the actual data used for each station.

-2.1.2.
+64 2.1.2.
 Effect of Hourly Means versus Hourly Values on IDV

-68 Early magnetometer data were taken [and/or reported] as readings once an hour rather

-- 69 than as the hourly mean that Adolf Schmidt advocated in 1905 and that was widely and - 70 rapidly adopted.
-In Svalgaard & Cliver [2005] we showed that although the variance of - 71 single values is larger than for averages, the overall effect on IDV was small.
-The two - 72 long-running series POT-SED-NGK and PSM-VLJ-CLF afford a convenient additional - 73 test of this: POT changed from values to means with the 1905 yearbook, but CLF - 74 changed much later, with the 1972 yearbook, so we can directly compare the (raw - - 75 uncorrected in any way) IDV-values for the two series (Figure 2).
-It is evident that the - 76 change from hourly instantaneous values to hourly means did not introduce any sudden - 77 changes in IDV at the times of the transitions.
+Early magnetometer data were taken [and/or reported] as readings once an hour rather than as the hourly mean that Adolf Schmidt advocated in 1905 and that was widely and rapidly adopted.
+In Svalgaard & Cliver [2005] we showed that although the variance of single values is larger than for averages, the overall effect on IDV was small.
+The two long-running series POT-SED-NGK and PSM-VLJ-CLF afford a convenient additional test of this: POT changed from values to means with the 1905 yearbook, but CLF changed much later, with the 1972 yearbook, so we can directly compare the (raw - uncorrected in any way) IDV-values for the two series (Figure 2).
+It is evident that the change from hourly instantaneous values to hourly means did not introduce any sudden changes in IDV at the times of the transitions.